cjoakim/azure-cognitive-search-example/README.md

 $ ./recreate_documents.sh
 ```

-See each of these scripts for the details.
-But essentially
+**See each of these scripts for the details.
+But essentially it creates a datasource, an index, and and indexer
+for each index after uploading the underlying documents to Azure Storage or Azure CosmosDB.
+All of these
+actions are done in code with Python, and interact with the Azure Search Service via the REST API.**

 ### Searching and Lookup